carvel-dev/carvel/content/posts/introduction-to-carvel-blog-post.md

 or unwanted changes made to your cluster.
 Kapp also converges a set of resources during each deploy and waits for them to be ready.
 It allows you not to worry about the sequences of your workflow.

-* **kbld** (pronounced ‘k-build’) is a container image building orchestrator.
+* **kbld** (pronounced 'k-build') is a container image building orchestrator.
 It lets you build container images with different types of builders.
-Check out more of kbld’s features in its [documentation](/kbld/docs/v0.27.0).
+Check out more of kbld's features in its [documentation](/kbld/docs/v0.27.0).

 Want to learn more?
 Watch “[TGI Kubernetes](https://www.youtube.com/watch?v=CSglwNTQiYg)” featuring ytt and kapp, then read the [launch blog](https://tanzu.vmware.com/content/blog/introducing-k14s-kubernetes-tools-simple-and-composable-tools-for-application-deployment).

-For our part at VMware, we’re using Carvel with the [cf-for-k8s project](https://github.com/cloudfoundry/cf-for-k8s) and [the beta version of VMware Application Service that runs atop Kubernetes](https://network.pivotal.io/products/tas-for-kubernetes/).
+For our part at VMware, we're using Carvel with the [cf-for-k8s project](https://github.com/cloudfoundry/cf-for-k8s) and [the beta version of VMware Application Service that runs atop Kubernetes](https://network.pivotal.io/products/tas-for-kubernetes/).
-We can’t wait to see what you can do with these tools!
+We can't wait to see what you can do with these tools!

-### Join us on Slack and GitHub
+## Join us on Slack and GitHub

 We are excited about this new chapter of our project, and we look forward to building our community.
 To this end, join us!
 We want to hear from you and learn with you.
 Here are several ways you can get involved:

-* Join Carvel’s slack channel, ‘#carvel’ in [Kubernetes](https://kubernetes.slack.com/archives/CH8KCCKA5) workspace and connect with over 450 Carvel users.
+* Join Carvel's slack channel, [#carvel in Kubernetes](https://kubernetes.slack.com/archives/CH8KCCKA5) workspace and connect with over 500+ Carvel users.
 * Find us on [GitHub](https://github.com/vmware-tanzu).
 Suggest how we can improve the project, the docs, or share any other feedback.

 We look forward to hearing from you!